Skip to main content

 git push upsun -o resources.init=minimum

-Note that you can specify a different resource initialization strategy for each of your deployments.
+You can specify a different resource initialization strategy for each deployment.

 Environment branch